joepie91/image-disc/README.md

 # image-disc

 A small utility for making archival copies of CDs and DVDs under Linux.
+It runs in a terminal, and is meant for batch operation.
+Enter a disc name, pop in a disc, wait, take out the disc, rinse repeat.
+The script will continue asking for new discs until you hit `ctrl+C`.

 There's a lot of duct tape in here, but it generally works.
 You've been warned.